-Prior to Joining Rwanda Leaders’ School, Moses served as the Administrator and first Principal of Kivu Hills Academy, as a Director of Kigali Christian School secondary section and also lectured and developed programs at Akilah Institute for Women.
+Prior to joining Rwanda Leaders’ School in 2019, Moses served as the Administrator and first Principal of Kivu Hills Academy, as a Director of Kigali Christian School secondary section and also lectured and developed programs at Akilah Institute for Women.

 He has worked in the education sector in both Uganda and Rwanda.
 He has been in the Education field since his first graduation in 2007.

 Moses is passionate about sustainable Education models and is eager to be part of this opportunity to make a difference in Rwanda.

 Karl Smith, President, 2019

 Karl Smith has a Ph.D. in Mathematics Education from Southeastern University.
 For 35 years, Karl taught mathematics at Santa Rosa Junior college where he served as department chairman.
 He is the past president of The American Mathematics Association of Two-Year Colleges and the author of over sixty college-level mathematics textbooks ranging from algebra and trigonometry, to calculus.